alexpasmantier/television/README.md

 </div>

 ## About
-`Television` is a blazing fast general purpose fuzzy finder TUI.
+`Television` is a fast and versatile fuzzy finder TUI.

-It lets you search in no time through any kind of data source (files, git repositories, environment variables, docker images, you name it!) using a fuzzy matching algorithm and is designed to be easily extensible.
+It lets you quickly search through any kind of data source (files, git repositories, environment variables, docker images, you name it) using a fuzzy matching algorithm and is designed to be easily extensible.

-It is inspired by the neovim [telescope](https://github.com/nvim-telescope/telescope.nvim) plugin and leverages [tokio](https://github.com/tokio-rs/tokio) and the *nucleo* matcher used by the [helix](https://github.com/helix-editor/helix) editor to achieve high performance.
+It is inspired by the neovim [telescope](https://github.com/nvim-telescope/telescope.nvim) plugin and leverages [tokio](https://github.com/tokio-rs/tokio) and the *nucleo* matcher used by the [helix](https://github.com/helix-editor/helix) editor to ensure optimal performance.

 ## Features
-- ⚡️ **High Speed**: uses async I/O as well as multithreading to keep the UI highly responsive.
+- ⚡️ **High Speed**: utilizes async I/O and multithreading to maintain a smooth and responsive UI.

-- 🧠 **Fuzzy Matching**: state of the art fuzzy matching library to filter through lists of entries.
+- 🧠 **Fuzzy Matching**: cutting-edge fuzzy matching library for efficiently filtering through lists of entries

 - 🔋 **Batteries Included**: comes with a set of builtin channels and previewers that you can start using out of the box.